t1mk1k/compute4punch-container-stacks/h4leptons/README.md

 ./Utils/test-production.sh
 ```

 6. The small size of the output files enables to retrieve them locally.
-This can be done using the script `retrieve-output-desy.sh`
+This can be done using the script `retrieve-desy-output.sh`
 located in the directory `Utils`.
 From the directory `h4leptons`you are located in, do the following commands:

 ```
-./Utils/retrieve-output-desy.sh data2011
+./Utils/retrieve-desy-output.sh data2011
-./Utils/retrieve-output-desy.sh data2012
+./Utils/retrieve-desy-output.sh data2012
-./Utils/retrieve-output-desy.sh moca2011
+./Utils/retrieve-desy-output.sh moca2011
-./Utils/retrieve-output-desy.sh moca2012
+./Utils/retrieve-desy-output.sh moca2012
 ```

 After a successful download, the output files are located in the directory `Output`.